hameddavodi/Climax-Sentiment/Analysis.md

  Linear regression red line indicates that during the movie, average sentiments of the sentences become more and more negative.

 Also we can be more specific with KMeans and KNeighbors.
+Here are the steps that the code is performing:

+   - Import the necessary libraries: pandas, numpy, matplotlib, and scikit-learn.
+   - Load the dataset into a pandas DataFrame object.
+   - Extract the predictor variable (time) and the target variable (compound) from the DataFrame.
+   - Apply k-means clustering to the target variable to group the data into 3 clusters.
+   - Apply KNN regression to predict the 'compound' values for each data point based on the predictor variable.
+   - Plot the actual 'compound' values with color-coded cluster labels.
+   - Plot the predicted 'compound' values as red dots.

 ```python
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt
 from sklearn.cluster import KMeans
 from sklearn.neighbors import KNeighborsRegressor

 # define the predictor and target variables
 X = df.index.values.reshape(-1, 1) # use index as predictor variable